MatteoMel1985/Relational-Database-Administration-Final-Assignment_IBM_Data_Engineering/README.md

 Name the screenshot as **bash-script.jpg** (images can be saved with either `.jpg` or `.png` extension).

 **End of assignment - Part 2.**

+<h1 align="center"><h1 align="center">Final Assignment - Database Administration - Part 1</h1></h1>

+# ***Scenario***

+You have been assigned the work on Datasette and perform the tasks like restoration of data and index creation to improve the query performance.
+You will create views to make queries easier to write.

+# ***Objectives***

+In part 3 of this assignment, you will be working on the following aspects of Database Administration.

+* Restore data
+* Indexing
+* View creation

+# ***Dataset Used in this Lab***

+The dataset used in this lab is [billing.csv](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0231EN-SkillsNetwork/labs/Final%20Assignment/billing.csv?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDB0231ENSkillsNetwork26763093-2022-01-01).